 - Attend an orientation.
 Our orientations are on the first Wednesday of every month at 7:30pm at our Adoption Center.
 At the orientation, you will learn more about the volunteer positions available at Save-A-Pet, our history and policies.
-The August session is filled.
-Our next session will be on September 3rd, at 7:30pm.
-Plan on arriving by 7:15, as the session will begin at 7:30 sharp and doors will be closed shortly after.Those arriving after the doors are closed may need to sign up for the next months’ session.
-Please RVSP your spot by emailing firstname.lastname@example.org.
-You must receive a RSVP confirmation in order to be registered.
+The next orientation is scheduled for March 7, 2018 at 7:30pm.
+Plan on arriving at 7:15, as the session will begin at 7:30 sharp and doors will be closed shortly after.Those arriving after the doors are closed may need to sign up for the next months’ session.
+Please complete the application.
+You will receive a RSVP confirmation once the application has been approved.

 - Choose a position.
 Before then, you can view the volunteer opportunities to see what kinds of positions Save-A-Pet has available.